Most of all it is about history and culture, and there is an

 and a few others.

-To the western end of Douglas Street and past the hospital, you turn
+To the western end of Douglas Street, past the sports and festival oval and the hospital,

 onto Aubrey Parade and walk past the park on Bach Beach.